hyperspy/hyperspy/doc/user_guide/visualisation.rst

 same figure.
 It supports different styles, the default being "overlap".
 The default style is configurable in :ref:`preferences
 <configuring-hyperspy-label>`.

+.. versionadded:: 1.5
+   Add support for plotting :py:class:`~.signal.BaseSignal` with navigation dimension 1 and signal dimension 0.

 In the following example we create a list of 9 single spectra (gaussian functions with different sigma values) and plot them in the same figure using